World Health Organization says COVID-19 outbreak a pandemic | CBC News

-Coronavirus: WHO calls COVID-19 outbreak a pandemic, warning of bigger numbers ahead
+Coronavirus: WHO calls COVID-19 outbreak a pandemic as Italy orders most stores to close

-Iran, Italy on front line, WHO cautions 'other countries will be in that situation soon'
+Italy on front line, WHO cautions other countries 'will be in that situation soon'

 The latest: